splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Find the name of the team whose member list you want to edit.

 #.
-On the Users tab, click the :guilabel:`Actions` menu (|more|) next to the name of the user you want to remove from the team.
+On the Users tab, select the :guilabel:`Actions` menu (|more|) next to the name of the user you want to remove from the team.

 #.
 Select :guilabel:`Remove from team`